ithailevi/expert/README.md

    .has(fur);
 ```

 Finally, we can inspect our semantic network.
-Note how we use Underscore.js to :
+Note how we use Underscore.js to do a primitive "join"
+over inverse relations:

 ```javascript
 console.log("what has fur?");